rewdy/shine/README.md

-# SHINE
+# ✨ SHINE

-`shine` is a ridiculous command line tool to render a string of text with a gradient-like background.
+`shine` is a ridiculous command line utility for displaying text with a gradient background.

 ## Install